EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

 $$H(S_{m}) = \frac{1}{N_{m}} \sum_{y} |y-\tilde{y}| $$

-Here is the analogous set of functions to perform a manual construct of a continuous decision tree using the MSE as the measure of impurity.
+Here is the analogous set of functions to perform a step-by-step construction of a continuous decision tree using MSE as the measure of impurity.
 If you follow the same steps as above, you would get the exact same decision tree at the end.

 ```python
 def MSE(targets):